cowpig/deep_keypoints/README.md

 ![alt tag](https://raw.github.com/cowpig/deep_keypoints/master/imgs/eyes_original.png)

 becomes:

 ![alt tag](https://raw.github.com/cowpig/deep_keypoints/master/imgs/eyes_recreated_epoch_14500.png)
-Interesting how things like the rims of glasses are often filtered out of the image completely, or shades lightened to the point that it's possible to see through the lens.
+It's interesting how things like the rims of glasses are often filtered out of the image completely, or shades lightened to the point that it's possible to see through the lens.
 This seems to be on par with the way that human beings perceive visual data, and also serves as a powerful filter for extracting the features of an image that are most eye-like.
 And indeed, the error rate for the eye classifier drops significantly when the weights of the neural network are pretrained with an autoencoder:
 ![alt tag](https://raw.github.com/cowpig/deep_keypoints/master/imgs/compare_networks.png)
 A error rate drop from about 7.5% to about 4.9% is a massive improvement.